How we use your information

 Disclosure of personal information

 In many circumstances we will not disclose personal data without consent.
-However, when we investigate a complaint, for example, we will need to share personal information with the organization concerned and with other relevant bodies.
+However, when we investigate a complaint, for example, we will need to share personal information with the organisation concerned and with other relevant bodies.

 You can also get further information on: